jcrodriguez-dis/vpl-jail-system/docs/source/configuration.rst

 The máximum size of data in the evaluation result.
-The value can be written in bytes, kilobytes, megabytes and gigabytes The default value is 32 Kb.
+The value can be written in bytes, kilobytes, megabytes and gigabytes The default value is 1 Mb.

 Example: